tesseract-codes/brick/README.md

-Certainly!
-Below is a sample README.md file that presents and explains the app without delving into the code:

----

-# Brick Notification App
+# Brick - Notification App

 ## Overview

-The **Brick Notification App** is a productivity tool designed to help users set up daily reminders.
+**Brick** is a productivity tool designed to help users set up daily reminders.
 The app allows users to create "Bricks," which are reminders consisting of a heading, message, and specific notification time.
 Users can set Bricks to repeat at custom intervals, ensuring they receive reminders even if the app is closed or the phone is off.

 ## Features